isobelfc/devops_intro/README.md

 - Infrastructure as a Product

 ### Risk register
-- Chance of occurence of events, the potential damage and the risk
+- Chance of occurrence of events, the potential damage and the risk

 ### Tasks of DevOps engineer
 - Soft skills